Lent

 8:30 a.m.– 2 p.m.

-This class is full and registration is closed.
-To be placed on the waitlist, contact Tracee Tindol at [email protected].
+This workshop is full.
+To be placed on the waitlist, please email Tracee Tindol.

 Student Life Center

-Join members of the Altar Guild as they make palm crosses to distribute on Sunday of the Passion: Palm Sunday.
+Join members of the Altar Guild as volunteers strip, divide the fronds and make palm crosses to distribute on Sunday of the Passion: Palm Sunday.
 This annual tradition is a fun and meaningful time of fellowship and service.
-Please bring scissors.
+Come and go as you can and please bring scissors.